mrallenchen/fitness/README.md

 ## Tools
-- xport (version 3.2.1): for working with .XPT files (SAS output files used by the government).
-Converted the xport files to csv

 - postgress - for setting up the database and SQL query
 - pgadmin4 - for testing sql queries
+- python packages
     - psycopg2 - Python-PostgreSQL Database Adapter
     - pandas
+    - xport (version 3.2.1): for working with .XPT files (SAS output files used by the government).
+Converted the xport files to csv
+    - markdown
+    - sklearn
+    - seaborn
+    - matplotlib

 ## Other References
 [Body Fat Norms by American Counsel on Exercise](https://www.acefitness.org/education-and-resources/lifestyle/tools-calculators/percent-body-fat-calculator/)